mikeslattery/tunic/README.md

 1. Answer questions.
 1. Let it run.
 It may take a long time.
 1. Enjoy your new Linux OS!

+If you were able to install Linux with Tunic, please add a comment to [Success Stores](https://github.com/mikeslattery/tunic/issues/12), or send a message [to the author](https://www.reddit.com/message/compose/?to=funbike).

 See the [FAQ](doc/faq.md) if you need further help.